-In everyday language, the term "merger" is often used to designate procedures which, from the economic point of view, are akin to mergers but should not be qualified as such from a legal point of view.
-The two main situations that are similar to mergers, "so-called mergers" and "quasimergers", are briefly described below.
+In everyday language, the term "merger" is often used to designate procedures that, from the economic point of view, are akin to mergers but should not be qualified as such from a legal point of view.
+The two main situations that are similar to mergers, "so-called mergers" and "quasi-mergers", are briefly described below.